 -Fear and anxiety from the patients

-You can file a complaint with the Dental Board by calling them at (916) 263-2300 or using their website’s online complaint forum.
+Patients can file a complaint with the Dental Board by calling them at (916) 263-2300 or using their website’s online complaint forum.

-What can I do if I am not happy with my dental treatment?
+What can patients do if they are not happy with my dental treatment?

-Although you can prevent negative reviews, you cannot avoid them completely.
+Although you can reduce negative reviews, you cannot avoid them completely.
 If you’ve received negative feedback about your dental practice online, here’s how to convert it into an opportunity to get more patients to your practice.